MohamedDiaa/AdviceMe/README.md

 # AdviceMe
-This is simple Source file for iOS App that make Speech recognition ,and use it to get Quotes from providers
+This is simple source file for iOS App that make Speech recognition ,and use it to get Quotes from providers

 The App uses